Published Jun 2, 2022

 • Parathyroid hormones (PTH): Parathyroid hormones are treatments used to help increase bone formation, which overall helps with bone density and strength.
 Common parathyroid hormone treatments include Teriparatide (Forteo) and abaloparatide (Tymlos) that consist of a daily injection.
 Typically this option is reserved for women who have very low bone density and more severe cases of osteoporosis.

 Note: For postmenopausal women with osteoporosis, bisphosphonates might not be the right medication to start out with.
-Or for some women with severe osteoporosis, they may have been on bisphosphonates for five years and need to switch medications.
-Other treatment options in these cases include antibody treatments or hormone replacement therapy.
+Or for some women with severe osteoporosis, they may have been on bisphosphonates for five years and need to switch to estrogen therapy or another medication for low bone mineral density.

 While anyone can potentially experience osteoporosis, there are ways to help reduce the likelihood or severity of the disease.